streamingfast/substreams/docs/tutorials/substreams-sql.md

 **Tip:** A new PostgreSQL container will be created at port `5432`.
 The deployment will fail if there is another Docker container using that port.
 {% endhint %}

+{% hint style="info" %}
+**Tip:** You can also use `substreams service deploy substreams.clickhouse.yaml` to use the Clickhouse engine instead of PostgreSQL.
+There is no postgraphile or pgweb in that case, you will need a tool like DataGrip to see the data.
+{% endhint %}

 You should see:

 ```bash